Masdevallia/3rd-place-kaggle-siim-isic-melanoma-classification/README.md

 | --metadata_weight WEIGHT   |        Weight assigned to metadata         |    0.2        |
 | --ensemble_path PATH     | The desired destination path in which to save the ensemble file | './ensemble' |
 | --ensemble_filename FILENAME |   The desired name for the ensemble file   |    'ensemble' |

+Our ensemble file can be found in `"./ensemble"`.